Passing on an "ethics of permission," from coast to coast

 I do not feel ashamed

-My dad has packed us a cooler full of what passes for contraband in Utah — caffeinated soda, 3% ABV beers.
-I slip a few cans of the former to my friends.
+My dad has packed a cooler full of what passes for contraband in Utah — caffeinated soda, 3% ABV beers.
+I slip a few cans of soda to my friends.
 They offer me and my little brother the bananas they brought in their Jeep in return.
 We four take them to the lip of this weekend’s stunning canyon du jour for a breakfast picnic.

 We are careful to step from rock to root, never disturbing the cryptobiotic soil underneath, which looks to the naked eye like the bubbly crust of a burnt marshmallow.
 This living combination of microorganisms takes long years to form.
 It is what keeps the desert floor from eroding and blowing away.
 Older footprints ring the campsite, preserved like Neil Armstrong’s on the moon, from where errant travelers stepped decades ago.
 When my father wakes and sees them, he’ll shake his head.
 “What a shame.”
 If he sees fresher ones from us, we’ll hear harsher words from him.